 Academy of Fine Arts

-, 19th century prints and some unique stone sculptures.
+, 19th century prints and some unique stone sculptures

 Asutosh Museum of Indian Art

 Asutosh Museum of Indian Art was built in 1937 and named after the great educationist, Asutosh Mookerjee.
-The museum was built with the objective of collecting, preserving and exhibiting objects of Indian art and antiquity with special focus on Eastern India, specifically Bengal.
+The museum was built with the objective of collecting, preserving and exhibiting objects of Indian art and antiquity with special focus on eastern India, specifically Bengal.

 Birla Industrial and Technological Museum

-The Council of Scientific and Industrial Research founded Birla Industrial and Technological Museum in 1956 at Kolkata.
+in the year1956 in Kolkata.
 The museum houses all the components related to basic science and technology and has large number of exhibits, designed, prepared and fabricated at its own workshop.
-Galleries feature models showing electricity, iron and steel
+Galleries of this museum feature models showing electricity, iron and steel

 in Kolkata was founded in 1963.
 It is the largest planetarium of Asia.
 It houses an electronics laboratory where designing and fabrication of scientific equipments takes place.
 There is also an astronomy gallery with vast collection of paintings and celestial models of renowned astronomers.